laynef/RailsPlusPlus/README.md

 - make_test => Generate a unit test in minitest
 - ad => Initialize your api documentation
 - api_docs => Initialize your api documentation
-- uv => Update your version of Rails Plus Plus in your code base
-- update_version => Update your version of Rails Plus Plus in your code base
 ```

 ## Getting Started